census-instrumentation/opencensus-web/README.md

       </body>
     ```

-  - If your application uses the `Zone.js` library, being the case for `Angular` apps:
+  - If your application uses the `Zone.js` library, the case for `Angular` apps:
     ```html
         ...
         <script src="https://unpkg.com/@opencensus/web-scripts@0.0.3/dist/tracing-all-with-zone-peer-dep.js"